Ng Siu-hin

-Ng Siu Hin (吳肇軒; born 9 July 1993) is a Hong Kong actor best known for his debut role as So Pok-man in the romance film She Remembers, He Forgets (2015), for which he was nominated for Best Actor in the 22nd Hong Kong Film Critics Society Awards, and as Au Yeung Kin-fung in the political anthology film Ten Years (2015).
+Ng Siu-hin (吳肇軒; born 9 July 1993) is a Hong Kong actor best known for his debut role as So Pok-man in the romance film She Remembers, He Forgets (2015), for which he was nominated for Best Actor in the 22nd Hong Kong Film Critics Society Awards, and as Au Yeung Kin-fung in the political anthology film Ten Years (2015).
 In 2017, he received another Best Actor nomination in the 24th Hong Kong Film Critics Society Awards for his performance in In Your Dreams.

 Early life and education

-Ng was born on 9 July 1993 in Hong Kong.
+Ng was born on 9 July 1993.
 He grew up in Lam Tei, Tuen Mun, and attended Yan Oi Tong Tin Ka Ping Secondary School.
 He developed an interest in performing at a young age and aspired to become an actor.
 Ng described his school years as "lazy" and "disheartened", and he became fascinated with Japanese, Taiwanese, and Korean television shows during secondary school.
 He only scored 10 marks in the Hong Kong Certificate of Education Examination and enrolled at San Wui Commercial Society Secondary School to retake his exams.
 He joined the drama club and was exposed to acting in San Wui, and he won the grand prize and best screenplay in a district drama competition for a stage play he wrote.
 Ng then studied performing arts and graduated with a Bachelor of Fine Arts from the Hong Kong Academy of Performing Arts.
 He was cast in Adam Wong's She Remembers, He Forgets during his third year of study.